John Grayken

 John Patrick Grayken (born June 1956) is an American-born Irish billionaire financier, the founder and chairman of the private equity firm Lone Star Funds.

-According to the Bloomberg Billionaires Index in 2021, Grayken is worth $8.7 billion, an increase of $592 million from 2020.
+Forbes magazine ranked Grayken 424th in the list of World's Billionaires and listed his wealth as totaling $6.9 billion for 2024.

 Early life

 John Patrick Grayken was born in June 1956, and was brought up in Cohasset, Massachusetts, a suburb of Boston.
 He received a BA degree in economics from the University of Pennsylvania, and an MBA from the Harvard Business School in 1982.

 Career

-Grayken first worked at Morgan Stanley, before joining the Texas billionaire Robert Bass.
+Grayken first worked at Morgan Stanley, before joining the RMB Realty Group, the real estate investment firm of Texas billionaire Robert Bass.

+Grayken served as the managing general partner of the Brazos Fund, a vulture fund founded by Bass in 1995.
+The fund aimed to buy mortgage-related assets from the banking industry, including from the Resolution Trust Corporation.
+Bass contributed US$30 million to Brazos Fund's $250 million capital base, which enabled Grayken to pursue his first cross-border deal in Canada.
+In 1996, Brazos bought a pool of non-performing assets from the National Bank of Canada.

-Grayken founded Lone Star in 1995.
+Grayken founded Lone Star, the successor to the Brazos Fund, in 1995.

 In 1999, Grayken became an Irish citizen, "for tax purposes", renouncing his American citizenship.

 Philanthropy

 In March 2017, Eilene and John Grayken gave a $25 million gift to the Boston Medical Center (BMC) to create the BMC Grayken Center for Addiction Medicine.
 The gift is the largest donation in BMC's history.
-While the couple usually makes their donations anonymously, they explained that they were going public this time to de-stigmatize addiction and to encourage others to do so as well.

 In April 2017, John P. Grayken gave a leadership gift to the Wharton School of the University of Pennsylvania to fund the Grayken Program in International Real Estate at the Wharton School.

 In February 2019, Grayken and his wife made a $10 million gift to create the Grayken Center for Treatment at South Shore Health, a non-profit, charitable health system in southeastern Massachusetts offering outpatient treatment for substance use disorders.
-The Center also serves pregnant and post-partum women facing behavioral health and substance use disorders.
-In October of that year, Grayken matched donations to the Hart Speech Foundation for the treatment of stutters and other speech impediments.
+The Center also serves pregnant and postpartum women facing behavioral health disorders.

-Grayken and his wife made a 2022 donation of £50 million to the Great Ormond Street Hospital, earmarking the funds to find new and better ways to treat childhood illnesses.
+Grayken and his wife made a 2022 donation of £50 million to the Great Ormond Street Hospital, earmarking the funds for researching treatment of childhood illnesses.